Andi-Lo/MulticolumnGallery/README.md

 * [License](#License)

 ## <a name="Description"></a>Description
-Dynamic, customizable and responsive image gallery.
+Dynamic, customizable and responsive image gallery made with PHP and JS.
 Show your best pictures to the world with a very minimalistic approach.
 No picture raiting, nor comments or taggin so your pictures stay in the spotlight!

 ## <a name="Features"></a>Features